g4brielvs/g4brielvs.github.io/_posts/2020-03-13-why-is-coronavirus-all-about-mathematics.md

 - *$\beta$*: *contact rate* or how many people an infected person comes into contact with in given time
 - *$\gamma$*: *recovery rate* or how many people recover in given time

-The rate on which people are infected should grow the more contact they have to each other and should decay as they recover.
+The rate on which people get infected should grow the more contact they have to each other and should decay as they recover.
 In another words, the rate of change is *positively* proportional to $\beta$ (*contact rate*) and *negatively* proportional to $\gamma$ (*recovery rate*)

-Finally, we have our equation,
+Finally, we have our equation as follows,

 $$
 \begin{equation}